alxn0/zet/docs/84/README.md

-# LLM: The Chat Format
+# Prompt engineering: The Chat Format

 The example here use OpenAI python API.
 It can be reproduced with other API using a system template and memory managment.